Creatine is one of the most effective natural dietary supplements that are currently available to improve the performance of athletes.

 Glutamine and Creatine

 Creatine can be consumed with glutamine.
-We can use glutamine after the workout, or at any other moment (we can add it to the servings of the creatine maintenance phase).
+We can use glutamine after the workout, or at any other moment (we can add take it with the creatine maintenance phase).
 If you want more information about how to use creatine, click here.

 BCAA's and Creatine